 Twitter is also becoming a prominently-used social media channel during events.
-Users are finding it fun to engage with others through live-tweeting at events such as sports events, political events, and television airings.
+Users are finding it fun to engage with others through live-tweeting events such as sports events, political events, and television airings.

 The 2016 U.S. Presidential Elections created a major buzz on Twitter, for instance.

 Twitter has become one of the most relevant platforms to engage the masses before, during, and after an event.
-Which is why several B2C marketers are using it to drive engagement for their hosted or sponsored events.
+This is why several B2C marketers are using it to drive engagement for their hosted or sponsored events.